 I subsequently got your professional input to knock the book into shape and am delighted how it has turned out.
 Surely it will now be an international bestseller and I’ll be a millionaire by Christmas?
 But I won’t jack in my job yet, just in case.

 I learnt to try to be more imaginative and descriptive than I would use in normal everyday speech, which was how the first draft was written.
 This was the first time I’ve ever used a thesaurus.
 On the technical aspects of cycling around the world there is loads of advice I could give on bikes, equipment, routes, communication and survival.

 Adrian Besly is planning to cycle around the Baltic for a laugh in 2018.
-Meanwhile you can buy Do It – Cycling Around the World For A Laugh in paperback (UK), or here (US), and as an ebook, (UK) or here (US).
+Meanwhile you can buy Do It – Cycling Around the World For A Laugh from Amazon via the links below.